crux-lab/sectioned-recycler-view/README.md

 }
 ```

-You can specify it when adding a section or set/remove it later via SectionDataManager:
+You can specify it when adding a section or set/remove it later via `SectionDataManager`:

 ```java
 sectionDataManager.addSection(new MySimpleAdapter(), new MySwipeCallback());